Rafzy/Raf-s-Vault/Shibaura/Mechatronics/Final exam notes.md

 Transistors are more versatile switches because they use a small current at the base to control a much larger current flowing from the **collector** to the **emitter**.
 Separating the control (input) and load (output) circuits.

+Two main types of bipolar junction transistors (BJTs)

+NPN and PNP transistors
+- NPN transistor: Consist of a P type semiconductor layer between two N-type layers
+- PNP transistor: Consist of an N type semiconductor layer between two P-type layers

+The key difference of NPN and PNP transistors lies in their internal structure, current flow direction, and biasing requirements.
+Both are bipolar junction transitions but behave as complementary opposites.